 VoIP (Voice over IP) is a group of technologies that enables voice and multimedia communication over IP networks.
-For more information, see Voice over IP (VoIP) on page 50.
+For more information, see .

 In this device VoIP is enabled through the SIP protocol.
-For more information about SIP, see Session Initiation Protocol (SIP) on page 50
+For more information about SIP, see

 There are two types of setups for SIP.
 Direct or peer-to-peer (P2P) is one of them.
 Use peer-to-peer when the communication is between a few user agents within the same IP network and there is no need for extra features that a PBX-server could provide.
-For information on how to set it up, see Peer-to-peer SIP (P2PSIP) on page 50.
+For information on how to set it up, see .

-- 1. Go to Communication > SIP > Settings and select Enable SIP. - 2.
+- Go to Communication > SIP > Settings and select Enable SIP. - 2.
 To allow the device to receive incoming calls, select Allow incoming calls.